leannbeard/leannbeard.github.io/README.md

   const u = currentUser();
   const staffLike = isDirectorOrStageMgmt();
   if(!staffLike && !u){
-    content.innerHTML = `<div class="empty-state">Sign in with Google, or enter your email (top right), to submit a report — reports and attendance are tied to your class period, so we need to know who's submitting.
+    content.innerHTML = `<div class="empty-state">Sign in with Google or Email &amp; Password (top right) to submit a report — reports and attendance are tied to your class period, so we need to know who's submitting.
 If you've done that and still see this, ask the Director to add your email to the roster.</div>`;
     return;
   }
   if(!staffLike && !canViewDept(dep.key)){